warmana/cloudant-docs-fork/source/includes/api/_cqsearch.md

 The `$text` operator is based on a Lucene search with a standard analyzer.
 This means the operator is not case sensitive, and matches on any words.

-<aside class="warning">The `$text` operator does not support full Lucene syntax, such as wildcards, fuzzy matches, or proximity detection.
+<aside class="warning" role="complementary" aria-label="textnotfulllucene">The `$text` operator does not support full Lucene syntax, such as wildcards, fuzzy matches, or proximity detection.
 For more information on the available Lucene syntax, have a look at the [Cloudant Search documentation](search.html).</aside>

 The resulting query is `AND`'ed with the rest of the selector.